zpaq/zpaq/readme.txt

 To extract:              zpaq x archive
 To extract and rename:   zpaq x archive files...
 For help:                zpaq

-To make a self extracting archive, copy zpaqsfx.exe and append to it with the "a" command.
-When the copy is run, it will list its contents and prompt to use the x command to extract.
-For example:

-  copy zpaqsfx.exe books.exe
-  zpaq a books.exe book1 book2
-  books.exe    (will list contents) books.exe x  (will create book1 and book2)

 Compression options are stored in config files.
 To use them, append the name after the "c" or "a" with no space, for example: